AcadIMAT

 Università Cattolica del Sacro Cuore is a private research university founded in 1921 and had five affiliated campuses, making it the largest private university in Europe and the largest Catholic University in the world.
 Its main campus is located in Milan, Italy with satellite campuses in Brescia, Piacenza, Cremona and Rome.

-A flat tuition fee of €8540 per year is applied to international students residing outside the European Union and associated states.
-However there is a “UCSC International Scholarship” that covers 30{bb8d53cabbfbfa48737bbedab9cb9b55bf5183c8f56cc8e5fd88b7a4065b00a7} of the total cost.
+FEES: A flat tuition fee of €18,000 per year is applied to all students residing regardless of nationality.
+The “UCSC International Scholarship” does not apply to the Rome campus.

 Uni Camillus (Private)